Hanggai (band): Musical influences and style

 The members of Hanggai come from diverse backgrounds, with Ilchi having once been the front man of punk band T9.
 These eclectic experiences have come together to give Hanggai a unique sound, blending Mongolian folk music with more popular forms such as punk.
 In an interview with Spinner, Ilchi stated that among the group's many influences, Western artists such as "Pink Floyd, Radiohead, Rage Against the Machine, Secret Machines, Electralane and Neil Diamond" have played a large role in shaping the band's music.
 Although the core of their sound is based around the morin khuur and the topshur, two traditional instruments, the band also incorporates more modern sounds.

 In each of their albums, the band has also made heavy use of electric guitars, computer programming, bass, and banjoes in order to create a more seamless and modern sound.

-All the songs are adaptations of Mongolian folk songs and are sung in Mongolian incorporating throat singing, a Mongolian technique in which the artist emits two different pitches at the same time.
+Many of the songs are adaptations of Mongolian folk songs and are sung in Mongolian incorporating throat singing, a Mongolian technique in which the artist emits two different pitches at the same time.